markymauro13/BuyMeBoba/README.md

 ### BuyMeBoba
 + Is not finished.
-+ Is not how I want it right now.
++ Is currently a prototype.
 + Is going to be cool!

 **Goals:**